-View Vacancy -- Health and Safety Advisor - Operations Group - LMB 707
+View Vacancy -- Health and Safety Advisor x 2 - Operations Group - LMB 707

 The MRC Laboratory of Molecular Biology (LMB) is one of the birthplaces of modern molecular biology and has played an important role in the development of many new techniques, most notably X-ray crystallography of proteins, DNA sequencing and monoclonal antibodies.
 The LMB has a clear goal of understanding biological processes at the molecular level, with the ultimate aim of using this knowledge to tackle specific problems in human health and disease.
 We aim to tackle difficult, long-term problems, which often require investment over many years.